 While each sexually transmitted disease (STD) can pose varying degrees of transmission risk and methods in which they can be spread, all STDs are contagious.
 STDs can be spread at any time after initial infection, certain STIs have periods of viral shedding when the virus multiplies and can then be exposed outside the body.
 The presence of open sores can also increase the risk of spread through bodily fluids.
 Understandably, talking about the risk of STD infection can make anyone a little uneasy, but having knowledge of STDs, how they are transmitted and when they are most contagious can not only protect your sexual health but others as well!
-By remaining informed and regularly seeking out STD testing, as recommended by the Centers for Disease Control (CDC) for those of the ages from 15 to 65, you will be taking all the necessary steps to avoid these contagious sexually transmitted infections1.
+By remaining informed and regularly seeking out STD testing, as recommended by the Centers for Disease Control (CDC) for sexually active individuals between the ages of 13 to 64, you will be taking all the necessary steps to avoid these contagious sexually transmitted infections.1

 How Are STDs Contagious?

 All STDs are similar in the sense that they are all contagious and can be transmitted through sexual interactions such as oral, anal or vaginal sex.
 However, there are specific traits for each virus or bacterial infection that can affect risk.
 The risk of contracting an STD can be affected by factors such as viral load, number of partners, contact with open sores, or the sharing of needles.